APatel-1305/SMS-EMAIL-Spam-Classifier/README.md

-In this project, we have try to build an email/sms spam classifier.
-We compared various algorithms and feature extration methods to find the best pair with highest precision.
-We have used tfidf and Multinomial Naive Bayes algorithms.
-And have created a project using streamlit.
+In this project, we have tried to build an email/sms spam classifier.
+We compared various algorithms and feature extraction methods to find the best pair with the highest precision.
+We have used TF-IDF and Multinomial Naive Bayes algorithms.
+And have created a project using Streamlit.